AstroLaureate/AstroLaureate.github.io/_people/Matt_Craigie.md

 # Biography

-**Research interests**: Studying the distribution of galaxies to reveal the properties of the universe using machine learning and other modern data analysis techniques.
+**Research interests**: Hello!
+Studying the distribution of galaxies to reveal the properties of the universe using machine learning and other modern data analysis techniques.